tyrone-wu/homelab/README.md

 # homelab

-all my homelab stuff is now documented and updated here: https://www.tyrone-wu.dev/about/homelab
+all my homelab stuff is documented and updated here: https://www.tyrone-wu.dev/homelab